revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 #Indicates whether or not this instance should register its information with eureka server for discovery by others.
 #In some cases, you do not want your instances to be discovered whereas you just want do discover other instances.
-#Since current app is actual Eureka server hence we must keep this value as false
+#Since current app is actual Eureka server hence, we must keep this value as false
 eureka.client.register-with-eureka=false

 #Indicates whether this client should fetch eureka registry information from eureka server.